» Printable version of our Park Rules

 Electric water heaters outside of those that came with your camper are not allowed in the park.

-For those who have hooked up to the 30 amp electric outlets, there will be a charge of $85.00 per air conditioner per season, as long as it does not exceed your amperage service.
-For 50 amp outlets the charge will be $170.00 per air conditioner per season.
-You will be permitted to run your air only in the months of July and August.
+For those who have hooked up to the 30 amp electric outlets, there will be a charge of $135.00 per air conditioner per season, as long as it does not exceed your amperage service.
+For 50 amp outlets the charge will be $270.00 per air conditioner per season.
+You will be permitted to run your air from June 15th to Sept-15th.
 We will enforce these dates.
 We will reserve the right to unplug camper’s electric if they leave the club area and allow their air conditioner to remain running.
 Do not make any changes to wiring in our electric boxes.

 All club members with water and electric will be required to do one of the following procedures: (1) bury your water hose and electric cord leading from your hook-up pedestal to your trailer; or (2) put away your hose and cord after every visit to the park.
 Since we do mow through and around your campsite, it is essential that one of the two procedures be being done.
 Refrigerators outside your camper must be locked when you are not at your campsite.

 Prairie Lane Lake Park will deny access to its electric service to anyone habitually (more than 2X) exceeding the rated capacities of its electric service.
 We will not tolerate badly deteriorated power cords or wiring gone bad at your campsite.
 Your service will be disconnected until suitable repairs are made.
 In addition, electric at a campsite must be accessed through the pedestals we provide.
 No direct connections (by-passing the breakers in the pedestal) to the electrical feed wires is permissible.

 Any club member more than 60 days delinquent in paying their annual dues or any other fees associated with their campsite will be denied the use of the electric pedestal(s).
 Management reserves the right to remove the S.O. cord from the electric box without warning.